gini/gini-vision-lib-android/componentapiexample/README.md

 Review Screen
 --------------

 The `BaseReviewScreenHandler` contains the main logic.
-The Activity and concrete handler in the `compat` and `standard` sub-packages provide the implementations dependent on whether the standard or Support Library components are used.
+The `compat` and `standard` sub-packages provide the implementations for the Support Library components and standard components, respectively.
+They contain an Activity and a concrete handler.

-When the `ReviewFragment` starts the `ReviewFragmentListener#onShouldAnalyzeDocument()` is called where the document analysis is started while the user reviews the picture.
+The `ReviewFragmentListener#onShouldAnalyzeDocument()` method is called when the `ReviewFragment` starts.
+In this method the document analysis is started to use the time for analysis while the user reviews the picture.
 If the picture was rotated the `BaseReviewScreenHandler` cancels the analysis in `ReviewFragmentListener#onDocumentWasRotated()`.
 If the analysis fails it caches an error message which will be passed to the Analysis Screen to be shown to the user.

 When the document analysis successfully completed it calls `ReviewFragmentInterface#onDocumentAnalyzed()`.
 When the user clicks the next button either `ReviewFragmentListener#onDocumentReviewedAndAnalyzed()` or `ReviewFragmentListener#onProceedToAnalysisScreen()` is called.
 In the first method the extractions are shown in the `ExtractionsActivity` and in the second one the `AnalysisFragment` is shown.